 - Be large enough for them to spread out.

-- Have a chamfered (sloping) edge, making it easier to get in and out of.
+- If raised, will have a chamfered (sloping) edge, making it easier to get in and out of.

-- Be secure with no risk of slipping – try putting a Dycem mat underneath.
+- Be secure with no risk of slipping – try putting a mat underneath to help with this.

 Cold and damp draughts can make things worse for stiff joints, so make sure that you put your dog’s bed in a warm place away from draughty doors and windows.